 It was evening and the tankers believed they were in a relatively safe place near Lubao along a dried-up creek bed.
 Bloomfield told his men to get some sleep.
 Their sleep was interrupted by the sound of a gunshot at about 1:50 A.M.
 The tankers had no idea that they were about to engage the Japanese who had launched a major offensive across an open field.
 The Japanese wore white shirts which made them easy targets.
 There was a great deal of confusion and the battle lasted until 3:00 A.M. when the Japanese broke off the attack.
 Within days of this action, the company returned to the command of the 192nd.

-The night of January 7, A Company was awaiting orders to cross the last bridge into Bataan over the Culis Creek.
+On the night of January 7, A Company was awaiting orders to cross the last bridge into Bataan over the Culis Creek.
 The engineers were ready to blow up the bridge, but the battalion’s commanding officer, Lt.
 Col. Ted Wickord, ordered the engineers to wait until he had looked to see if they were anywhere in sight.
 He crossed the bridge in his jeep and found the company, asleep in their tanks because they had not received the order to withdraw across the bridge.
 After they had crossed, the bridge was destroyed.
-The next day the tanks received maintenance.
-It was the first rest that the two tank battalions had since December 24
+It was about this time that the Philippine Scouts had been assigned Self Propelled Mounts and needed drivers for the half-tracks which resulted in a shortage of tank drivers and men in the battalion who not been in a tank crew were assigned to a tank.

 Companies A and C were ordered to the west coast of Bataan while B Company – which was held in reserve – and 17th Ordnance held the southern shore of Bataan.
 During the night, they were kept busy with repeated threats both on and offshore.
 The tank battalions, on their own, took up the job of protecting the airfields at Cabcaban, Bataan, and Mariveles, since Japanese paratroopers were known to be available.
 The tanks and half-tracks were well hidden in the jungle around the airfields and different plans were in place to be used against Japanese forces.